Harbour City (Hong Kong): History

 Harbour City is built on the site of the Hongkong and Kowloon Wharf and Godown, one of colonial Hong Kong's original commercial wharfage and dockside warehousing complexes.
 Harbour City is still owned by The Wharf (Holdings) Limited (九龍倉集團), or Wharf (九倉) in short, a company founded in 1886 in Hong Kong.
 The company's original business was in running wharfage and dockside warehousing, and it was originally known as The Hong Kong and Kowloon Wharf and Godown Company, limited and founded by Sir Paul Chater.
 The company adopted its current name in 1986.
 The current major holder of the company is Wheelock & Co., which was formed in 1886 to operate the godown but has since grown to be a major commercial force in Hong Kong.

 Features

 The mall features many branded boutiques, such as Cerruti 1881, Gieves & Hawkes, Kent & Curwen, D'Urban, MCM (Mode Creation Munich), Louis Vuitton, Salvatore Ferragamo, Shiatzy Chen, Prada, Yves Saint Laurent, Polo Ralph Lauren, Versace, Burberry, and Hugo Boss.
-The mall also has a cinema, the Grand Ocean, operated by Golden Harvest.
+The mall also has a cinema, the Grand Ocean, operated by Golden Harvest and it also a first large bookstore chain Kinokuniya.
 It is home to the largest Toys "R" Us location in Hong Kong, and there is a large Lane Crawford in the Ocean Terminal portion of the mall.
 The 3rd floor of Ocean Terminal was converted in the early 2000s into LCX, a collection of retailers targeted at younger shoppers. c!ty'super is located in Harbour City.